dxcamps/DLI_RoboWorkshop_1/prework/readme.md

         azure account set <Your Subscription Name or Subscription Id>
         ```

-    - For example, if we use the sample data above, notice the subscription name is `YourSub`.
-We could then use this command to ensure that the `YourSub` subscription was the current subscription used by the azure-cli:
+    - For example, if we use the sample data above, notice the subscription name is "`Your Sub`".
+We could then use this command to ensure that the "`Your Sub`" subscription was the current subscription used by the azure-cli:

+        > **Note**: If your subscription name has spaces in it, make sure to surround it in quotes.

         ```bash
-        azure account set YourSub
+        azure account set "Your Sub"
         ```
     - Finally, to get the details of the current subscription, you can enter the following command: